rd--/jssc3/help/essay/superscript.md

 SuperScript programs can also be written in _C-Smalltalk_ notation.
 In this notation the sine tone program given above is written `SinOsc(440, 0) * 0.1`.
 Programs written in this notation may be executed by typing _Control-Enter_.

+(The period at the end of the sentence containing the program in the paragraph above is not a part of the program.
+If it is accidentally selected the program will have a _syntax error_ and a there will be no sound.)

 C-Smalltalk and JavaScript notations are similar in many ways.
 One difference is that C-Smalltalk allows _infix_ operators.